-Oliver finds fulfillment helping small businesses owners solve complex problems they are otherwise unable to resolve on their own.
+Oliver finds fulfillment helping small business owners solve complex problems they are otherwise unable to resolve on their own.
 Oliver is a certified mergers and acquisitions advisor as credentialed by the Alliance of Mergers and Acquisitions Advisors and is licensed to practice law in the state of Washington.

 Oliver graduated with his Juris Doctor and Master of Business Administration from Seattle University in May 2016 and passed the Washington State Bar Exam in July 2016.
 During Oliver’s time in graduate school, he worked for Barbri, Inc., and Thomson Reuters in an academic student representative role.
 He also interned with the Internal Revenue Service Office of Chief Counsel and KPMG LLP’s Economic and Valuation Services group.
 Oliver served as a Research and Technical Editor on the Seattle University Law Review during his second and third years of law school.
 He received a Bachelor of Arts degree in Political Science from the University of Washington.

 Oliver is an active member of the Washington State Bar Association and serves as Director and Treasurer for the King County Law Library Foundation.
 When not at work, Oliver enjoys fishing, scuba diving, gardening, and wood working.

 Michael began his investment banking career as an Intern with Chinook Capital Advisors in May 2018 before being hired as an Analyst in July.